slamdunkcs/slamdunkcs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 Zheng Wang (IEEE Senior Member) received the B.Sc., M.Sc., and Ph.D. degrees in Electrical Engineering from Suwon University in 2012, 2016, and 2021, respectively.
-He was a Postdoctoral Fellow (2021–2023) in the Department of Computer Science at Suwon Universit:contentReference[oaicite:14]{index=14}e Executive Deputy Director of the Shandong Province International Joint Laboratory of Sino-Korean Big Data and Artificial Intelligence at Linyi University, and a Research Professor with the School of ICT at Suwon University.
+He was a Postdoctoral Fellow (2021–2023) in the Department of Computer Science at Suwon University.
+He is now the Executive Deputy Director of the Shandong Province International Joint Laboratory of Sino-Korean Big Data and Artificial Intelligence at Linyi University, and a Research Professor with the School of ICT at Suwon University.
 From Mar.
 2025 to Feb.
 2026, he was a Visiting Scholar with the School of Automation Science and Electrical Engineering at Beihang University.

 His research focuses on interpretable and robust intelligent modeling, including fuzzy systems, evolutionary computation, and neural networks, with applications in industrial analytics and low-carbon/environmental scenarios.
 He has authored 20+ peer-reviewed publications in high-impact IEEE journals and regularly serves as a reviewer for IEEE journals and major machine-learning venues such as ICML.